imshaaz21/CodeRed/README.md

    - Use the shuffle button for a random arrangement.
 5. The sidebar shows scores, bag count, and move history.
 All warnings for invalid actions (wrong turn, missing tiles, off-board words, missing start) appear inline.

+## Game Clock

+- Each player receives 10 minutes (600 seconds) per game.
+The FastAPI server owns the clock and decrements it once per second.
+- When a game starts, a background task in the server keeps the active player's clock in sync and pushes WebSocket updates.
+Clients never run their own authoritative timers.
+- If a player’s time reaches zero, the server immediately ends the game, marks the opponent as winner by timeout, and the UI reflects the result.
+- The React client shows a synchronized countdown for both players using the server-provided `clocks` snapshot and `serverTime` timestamp.

 ## Verification

 - `python -m compileall server` ✅